Central Appalachia Resiliency Exchange (CARE)

 Resiliency Stories

-Tri-County Mystery Meets is one of our Appalachian Community Resilience + Response Mini-Grant Awardees.
-They are a regionally based theatrical initiative that have created an original play inspired by true stories of resilience from residents of Whitley, Laurel, and Knox Counties.
+Tri-County Mystery Meets is a regionally based theatrical initiative that have created an original play inspired by true stories of resilience from residents of Whitley, Laurel, and Knox Counties.
 Combining oral history, community engagement, and performance art, this production spotlights the strength, courage, and creativity of people who have weathered personal, environmental, and economic storms.
+They will be performing in Barbourville, Corbin, and London KY.
+To find out specific locations and times you can

 Resource Hub